top of page

 Case Study: Jayroc Stables, Shropshire.

-1.1.
-En-Plan: Planning & Architecture have been instructed by Mr. Russel Hand, to submit an application for a Application for the Erection of horse walker (15m diameter), isolation unit and extension to existing agricultural building
+En-Plan: Planning & Architecture were instructed by Mr. Russel Hand, to submit an application for a Application for the Erection of horse walker (15m diameter), isolation unit and extension to existing agricultural building

 “The development is acceptable having regard to the sites countryside location.
 However whilst I consider that suitable drainage for the development could be provided, I do not consider that this could be achieved without the imposition of a pre-commencement condition.
 The appellants are unwilling to agree to the imposition of such a condition.”